songlab-cal/CherryML/README.md

 For a quick demonstration of an end-to-end application of CherryML and FastCherries to real data, please check out the section "[End-to-end worked-out application: plant dataset](#end-to-end-worked-out-application-plant-dataset)".

-You can find the full API for CherryML in the section "[CherryML full API](#cherryml-full-api)".
+You can find the full API for CherryML in the section "[CherryML API](#cherryml-api)".

 To reproduce all the figures from our Nature Methods 2023 paper, see the section "[Reproducing all figures in our paper CherryML: scalable maximum likelihood estimation of phylogenetic models](#reproducing-all-figures-in-our-paper-cherryml-scalable-maximum-likelihood-estimation-of-phylogenetic-models)".